vanHeemstraSystems/fabric/README.md

 Based on "Fabric: The Best AI Tool That Nobody is Talking About" at https://www.youtube.com/watch?v=2fj2R6vK6O0

+Based on "Fabric: The Best AI Integration Tool For Obsidian" at https://www.youtube.com/watch?v=TIXNqBzx3O0

 Based on "Getting Started with Groq API: The Fastest Ever Inference Endpoint" at https://www.analyticsvidhya.com/blog/2024/03/getting-started-with-groq-api/

 ## 100 - Introduction